breejs/bree/README.md

 The example below assumes that you have a directory `jobs` in the root of the directory from which you run this example.
 For example, if the example below is at `/path/to/script.js`, then `/path/to/jobs/` must also exist as a directory.
 If you wish to disable this feature, then pass `root: false` as an option.

 Inside this `jobs` directory are individual scripts which are run using [Workers][] per optional timeouts, and additionally, an optional interval or cron expression.
-Examples to help clarify this are provided in the code snippet below.
+The example below contains comments, which help to clarify how this works.

 The option `jobs` passed to a new instance of `Bree` (as shown below) is an Array.
 It contains values which can either be a String (name of a job in the `jobs` directory, which is run on boot) OR it can be an Object with `name`, `path`, `timeout`, and `interval` properties.
 If you do not supply a `path`, then the path is created using the root directory (defaults to `jobs`) in combination with the `name`.
 If you do not supply values for `timeout` and/nor `interval`, then these values are defaulted to `0` (which is the default for both, see [index.js](index.js) for more insight into configurable default options).

+We have also documented all [Instance Options](#instance-options) and [Job Options](#job-options) in this README below.
+Be sure to read those sections so you have a complete understanding of how Bree works.

 ```js
 const path = require('path');